Climate change in Nigeria: Fisheries

-The fisheries sub-sector in Nigeria contributes about 3–4 percent to the country’s annual GDP.
+The fishery sub-sector in Nigeria contributes about 3–4 percent to the country's annual GDP.
 It is also a key contributor to the nutritional requirements of the population as it constitutes about 50 percent of animal protein intake.
-The sub-sector also provides income and employment for a substantial number of small traders and artisanal fishermen.
+The sector also provides income and employment for a substantial number of small traders and artisanal fishermen.
 Over the past few years, capture fisheries have been declining and despite high potential Nigeria has in both fresh water and marine fisheries, domestic fish production still falls short of total demand.
-This has led to a high dependence on imports to reduce importation dependence, aquaculture has been made one of the priority value chains targeted for development by the Nigerian government.
-Climate change affects the characteristics and nature of freshwater resources due to rising sea levels and extreme weather events.
+This has led to a high dependence on imports.
+To reduce importation dependence, aquaculture has been made one of the priority value chains targeted for development by the government.
+Climate change affects the characteristics and nature of water resources due to rising sea levels and extreme weather events.
 Increased salinity and shrinking lakes and rivers are also threats to the viability of inland fisheries.
+Nigerians are impacted economically both directly and indirectly by the fishing industry, which is important to the nation's economy.